cppfw/prorab/wiki/TutorialBasicConcepts.md

 $(eval $(prorab-build-subdirs))
 ```

 And that's it.
-This will invoke the same target on every subdirectory which has a makefile.
-Note, that parallel build is still supported.
+This will invoke the same target on every subdirectory which has file named `makefile`.
+Note, that parallel build is still supported since it is a non-recursive technique.

 ## Prorab definitions and input variables